Re-recording (music): The Everly Brothers

 In 1960, The Everly Brothers left Cadence Records, where they had recorded a string of hits from 1957 to 1960.
 One of their earliest actions for their new label, Warner Brothers, was to re-record new versions of their most popular Cadence songs.
-The new versions of their Cadence songs were joined with their first hits on the WB label to form a new "Greatest Hits" album issued on WB.
+The new versions of their Cadence songs were joined with their first hits on the WB label to form a new "Greatest Hits" album issued on WB, the album being the 1964 release "The Very Best of the Everly Brothers."
 In re-recording their music, The Everly Brothers set a precedent that is still widely used in recording contracts today.
-So that this situation will be avoided in the future, most major label contracts indicate that an artist may not re-record their own music for up to five years when the masters are first recorded or three years after the contract with the artist comes to an end.

 Taylor Swift

-A notable example of a musician re-recording their music is American singer-songwriter Taylor Swift.
-When Swift originally signed to her prior record label, Big Machine, in 2005, she forfeited the ownership of her recordings.
-Swift was a teenager when she signed away the ownership of the master recordings, and has since expressed feelings of resentment and frustration as she feels her music should belong to her.
-Swift was advised by her lawyers that she could start the process of re-recording her old albums and release them as newer versions, as she was no longer affiliated with Big Machine.
-Following American businessman Scooter Braun's purchase of Big Machine (and the ownership of the masters along with it) after Swift moved to Republic Records, she announced that she would re-record her first six studio albums.
-This coincided with the release of her seventh studio album, Lover, the first she owns the masters of.
+When Taylor Swift originally signed to her prior record label, Big Machine, in 2005, she forfeited ownership of her master recordings.
+Swift was a teenager when she signed away the ownership of those recordings, and in the years following expressed feelings of resentment and frustration feeling her music should belong to her.
+Swift was advised by her lawyers that she could start the process of re-recording her old albums and release them as newer versions, after her contract with Big Machine expired in 2018.
+Following the American businessman Scooter Braun's purchase of Big Machine (and the ownership of the masters along with it) after Swift moved to Republic Records, she announced that she would re-record her first six studio albums.
+This coincided with the release of her seventh studio album, Lover (2019), the first she owns the masters of.
 Swift has been an advocate for artists to own their music and be aware of contractual terms that are unfavorable towards them, based on her own experiences.
 Her dispute with Big Machine and Braun was highly publicized and triggered an industry discourse on ethics, musicians' rights, and intellectual property.